$5,000 bands for taxable income from $150,000 to $250,000, and

 This includes individual customers receiving income from business (eg, rental property, shares) but not registered for GST or PAYE.

-Where there are overlaps between LE, NPO, SME and individuals, entities are allocated to the group with higher priority.
+Where there are overlaps between LE, NPO, SME and individuals, entities are allocated to the group according to the following order of priority.
 The priorities are:

 large enterprises (LE)